-Day 1: Travel to Whitehorse, Yukon where the Edgewater Hotel shuttle will be organized for you to pick you up and to take you to the hotel.
-We will be organizing a group dinner this evening so we can get together for a meet and greet and to answer any final questions. .
-Relax and explore the sights and sounds of downtown Whitehorse, Yukon’s quaint capitol city.
+Day 1 August 30th: Travel to Whitehorse, Yukon where the Edgewater Hotel shuttle will be organized for you to pick you up and to take you to the hotel.
+We will be organizing a group dinner this evening so we can get together for a meet and greet and to answer any final questions.
+Relax and explore the sights and sounds of downtown Whitehorse, Yukon’s quaint capital city.

-Day 2: Today starts bright and early with an 8:00 am group meeting at your hotel.
+Day 2 August 31st: Today starts bright and early with a group meeting at your hotel.
+You will be on your own for breakfast.
 After a final gear check, our shuttle takes us down the Alaska Highway and up the historic South Canol Road to Nisutlin Landing (3hrs).
 Once there, we’ll rig the boards, get changed, have lunch and spend the afternoon paddling to Camp 1.
 (L/D)

-Day 6: Our final day of paddling, we’ll be up early to SUP through the Nisutlin River Delta National Wildlife Area, cross beautiful Teslin Lake, and meet our return shuttle to Whitehorse.
+Day 7 September 5th : Our final day of paddling, we’ll be up early to SUP through the Nisutlin River Delta National Wildlife Area, cross beautiful Teslin Lake, and meet our return shuttle to Whitehorse.
 We’ll be sure to keep our eyes open for the plethora of migratory birds that call this special part of the Yukon home!
-After a 2 hour drive back to Whitehorse, aa group dinner and a night in a hotel are the perfect end to a memorable trip!
+After a 2 hour drive back to Whitehorse, a group dinner and a night in a hotel are the perfect end to a memorable trip!
 (B/L)